 Classrooms are just the beginning.

 At Pomfret, learning starts in the classroom, but it does not end there.
 From Olmsted Observatory to Cole Art Studio, these unique learning spaces are designed to get you thinking.

 Powered by Google, our modern classrooms are flexible and adaptable.
-Sleek, modular furniture allows teachers and students to rearrange the room to suit their needs in real-time, writable desks allow for easy collaboration, and short throw projects can turn any surface into a computer.
+Sleek, modular furniture allows teachers and students to rearrange the room to suit their needs in real time, writable desks allow for easy collaboration, and short throw projectors can turn any surface into a computer.

 Located in the School Building, this former art studio hosts annual performances like Broadway Night.
 A beautiful light-filled space, this versatile room is large enough to host form meetings, student life programs, workshops, public lectures, and social gatherings.